 Hours: Thur-Sat 12n-6p, Sun 12n-5p.

 Orcas Island Winery is a boutique winery operated by father and son crafting "the finest wines Washington has to offer.”
-2-3 acres of grapes grown on site.
+Two to three acres of grapes are grown on site.

 Island Hoppin’ Brewery

 33 Hope Lane, Eastsound, WA, 98245

 Lots and lots of craft beer.
 Get a flight of beer and taste your way through it, along with light snacks and bar food.
 Great ambience; available are ping-pong games, foosball, and various board games.

 You’re welcome to bring your own picnic lunch/food – they even recommend local restaurants and eateries.
 Get it to-go and bring it to the brewery.